captif-nz/road-surface-temperature-logger/README.md

 # Road surface temperature logger

-The road surface temperature logger was initially designed to be a low-cost logger for monitoring road surface temperatures to support various surfacing trials.
-Several improvements have been made to the original design including:
+The road surface temperature logger has been designed as a low-cost unit to support various road surfacing trials.
+The logger utilises a Pycom microcontroller with screw terminals for upto four DS18B20 temperature probes.
+Inputs are also provided for a rain gauge, anemometer and light sensor, if needed.

-- Using the DS18B20 one-wire serial temperature probe
-- Moving to a PyCom microcontroller for easier development of the onboard software (in Python)
+The Pycom microcontroller provides for easier development of the onboard software (in Python), along with built-in cellular and/or LoRa connectivity.
-- Solar panel for long-term unattended operation
-- Options for LoRa telemetry in addition to cellular
-- Options for a rain gauge, anemometer and light sensor

-The logger has screw terminals for up to four DS18B20 temperature probes.
-The intention is than one probe is used to monitor the air temperature while the three remaining probes are installed in the road surface.

-The rain gauge, anemometer and light sensors provide additional information about the prevailing weather conditions.

 ## Parts list